 EPA and DHA: What’s the Catch?

-An adequate intake of EPA and DHA plays a very positive role in your health.
-When made available to your body, EPA and DHA are incorporated into your cells (your heart cells, brain cells and eye cells to name a few) and maintain a critical role in keeping those cells healthy and functioning.
-Scientists continue to add to the extensive amount of research on EPA and DHA, and the findings remain very positive in favor of these omega-3s for heart, eye and brain health among other beneficial health effects.
+A regular intake of EPA and DHA plays a very positive role in your health.
+When made available to the body, EPA and DHA are incorporated into cell membranes (such as heart cells) and help support flexible cells membranes.† Scientists continue to add to the extensive amount of research on EPA and DHA.

 How Much EPA and DHA Do I Need?

-Recently, respected health care organizations, including the American Heart Association, have proposed intake guidelines for EPA and DHA.
-For healthy adults, a combined daily total of 500 milligrams (mg) EPA + DHA is recommended either from the diet (i.e. oily fish) or supplementation.
-The guidelines encourage adults already with or at-risk of developing cardiovascular disease to talk to their primary practitioner about supplementing with amounts greater than 500 mg of omega-3s per day.
-Supportive but not conclusive research shows that consumption of EPA and DHA Omega-3 fatty acids may reduce the risk of coronary heart disease.
+Respected health care organizations proposed intake recommendations for oily fish of two servings per week for healthy adults, which equates to approximately daily total of 500 milligrams (mg) EPA and DHA.‡ The recommendation encourages adults already with or at-risk of developing cardiovascular disease to talk to their primary healthcare professional about supplementing with amounts greater than 500 mg of EPA and DHA per day.
+Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.

-While fish for dinner is one way to get EPA and DHA, most people don’t eat the suggested two to three servings of oily fish per week to reap the benefits of these powerful nutrients.
+While fish for dinner is one way to get EPA and DHA, most people don’t eat the suggested two to three servings of oily fish per week to reap the benefits of omega-3s.
 What’s more, there are extremely few food sources, aside from fish, that naturally provide EPA and DHA.
-So it’s no surprise that fish oil supplements are increasing in importance.
+So it’s no surprise that fish oil supplements are increasing in popularity.

-What to look for in an Omega-3 Fish Oil Supplement?
+What Should I Look for in a Fish Oil Supplement?

 First, always remember that it’s the omega-3s that count.
-When making your purchase, be sure to determine how much omega-3s are provided per serving.
+When making your purchase, be sure to determine the amount of omega-3s per serving.
 Many doctors often recommend 1000 to 1200 mg of fish oil because that amount of fish oil contains the total amount of omega-3s the doctor wants you to consume.
 One thousand or 1200 mg of fish oil doesn’t equal 1000 or 1200 mg of omega-3s.
-The average 1000 mg fish oil softgel typically provides around 300 mg of omega-3s (even less of the important EPA and DHA), and so in order to meet the 500 mg intake guidelines, a minimum of two softgels would be necessary.
+A standard 1000 mg fish oil softgel provides around 300 mg of omega-3s (and even less of the important EPA and DHA), and so in order to meet the 500 mg EPA and DHA recommendation, a minimum of two softgels would be necessary.
 Make sure to read the “Supplement Facts” label to determine the amount of EPA and DHA in a fish oil supplement.

 Second, quality matters.
 It is important to purchase fish oil from a reputable manufacturer that follows Good Manufacturing Practices (GMPs) and takes the necessary steps to purify the oil.
-In choosing a brand like Nature Made®, the #1 brand of fish oil recommended by pharmacists*, you can rest assured knowing Nature Made has a strong commitment to making quality supplements.
+In choosing a brand like Nature Made®, the #1 Pharmacist Recommended Omega-3/Fish Oil Brand*, you can rest assured knowing Nature Made has a strong commitment to making quality supplements.

-Nature Made Super Strength Omega-3 EPA is a unique fish oil formula that delivers a higher dose of EPA and DHA in just one softgel compared to less concentrated fish oil softgels – nearly 3 times the amount.
-Every 2 softgels provides a total of 1200 mg of EPA and DHA (1000 mg EPA and 200 DHA).Higher levels of EPA have been found to support a healthy mood making Super Strength Omega-3 EPA a great formula for individuals seeking heart and mood support.
+Nature Made Ultra Omega is a unique fish oil formula that provides a high potency dose of EPA and DHA in just one softgel compared to less concentrated fish oil softgels – nearly 3 times the amount.
+Each softgel provides a total of 935 mg of EPA and DHA.